awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

 + Restrict access requests to the HTTP and HTTPS ports that your custom origin listens on\.
 + Synchronize the clocks of all servers in your implementation\.
 Note that CloudFront uses Coordinated Universal Time \(UTC\) for signed URLs and signed cookies, for access logs, and reports\.
 In addition, if you monitor CloudFront activity using CloudWatch metrics, note that CloudWatch also uses UTC\.
 + Use redundant servers to handle failures\.
-+ For information about using a custom origin to serve private content, see [ Restricting Access to Files on Custom Origins](private-content-overview.md#forward-custom-headers-restrict-access)\.
++ For information about using a custom origin to serve private content, see [ Restricting access to files on custom origins](private-content-overview.md#forward-custom-headers-restrict-access)\.
 + For information about request and response behavior and about supported HTTP status codes, see [Request and Response Behavior](RequestAndResponseBehavior.md)\.

 If you use Amazon EC2 for your custom origins, we recommend that you do the following: